Search

 What Else Should I Know?

-Having a child with a serious medical condition can feel overwhelming for any family.
-But you don't have to go it alone.
+Having a child with a serious medical condition can be a challenge for any family.
+But you're not alone.
 Talk to anyone on the care team about ways to find support.
 You also can visit online sites for more information and support, such as: